AndrewSRea/My_Learning_Port/Bootstrap/Content/README.md

 The `<html>` and `<body>` elements are updated to provide better page-wide defaults.
 More specifically:

 * The `box-sizing` is globally set on every element--including `*::before` and `*::after`, to `border-box`.
 This ensures that the declared width of element is never exceeded due to padding or border.
-  - No base `font-size` is declared on the `<html>`, but `16px` is assumed (the browser default). `font-size: 1rem` is applied on the `<body>` for eeasy responsive type-scaling via media queries while respecting user preferences and ensuring a more accessible approach.
+  - No base `font-size` is declared on the `<html>`, but `16px` is assumed (the browser default). `font-size: 1rem` is applied on the `<body>` for easy responsive type-scaling via media queries while respecting user preferences and ensuring a more accessible approach.
 This browser default can be overridden by modifying the `$font-size-root` variable.
 * The `<body>` also sets a global `font-family`, `font-weight`, `line-height`, and `color`.
 This is inherited later by some form elements to prevent font inconsistencies.
 * For safety, the `<body>` has a declared `background-color`, defaulting to `#fff`.